 Amazonia National Park

-Amazonia National Park is located in Pará state in north-central Brazil and is situated along the Tapajós River.
-The park contains an extremely biodiverse habitat.
-The habitat is dense lowland rain forest and there are areas of white-sand grasslands beside the upper reaches of the Tapajós.
+Amazonia National Park is located in Pará state in north-central Brazil and along the Tapajós River.
+The National Park contains a highly biodiverse habitat of dense lowland rainforest with white-sand grassland areas beside the river's upper reaches.

 Amazonia National Park lies on either side of the Tapajós River.
 This river rises in the Precambrian crystalline shields area of ancient igneous rock and carries little sediment.
-The river acts as a barrier so that some of the animals and plants on one bank are not found on the other.
+The river acts as a barrier, so some animals and plants on one bank are not found on the other.

-Except for about 2% of more open forest, the park consists of dense humid tropical forest.
-The larger trees reach a height of about 50 m (160 ft), and the light filtering through the canopy is sufficient to produce a biodiverse understory of vines, lichens, mosses and orchids.
+Except for about 2% of more open forests, the National Park consists of dense humid tropical forests.
+The largest trees reach a height of about 50 m (160 ft), and the light filtering through the canopy is sufficient to produce a biodiverse understory of vines, lichens, mosses and orchids.

 Many of the mammals in the park are nocturnal, and some, such as the giant otter, Amazonian manatee and giant anteater, are endangered.
 There are also large numbers of reptiles and fish.